mtabini/G76-Mini/README.md

 Optionally, an IRQ line, active low, can be used to detect when the display raster enters the non-visible zone at the end of the screen; this enables synchronized rendering to avoid flickering.

-The interface operates at 3.3V and is **not 5V safe.** Interoperation with a 5V design should be possible using a level shifter like the [TXS0108E](https://www.ti.com/lit/ds/symlink/txs0108e.pdf?ts=1648989440598&ref_url=https%253A%252F%252Fwww.google.com%252F), or using a discrete shifter built from MOSFET transistors, but this is as yet untested.
+The interface operates at 3.3V and is **not 5V safe.** Interoperation with a 5V design should be possible using a level shifter, but this is as yet untested.

+## Interfacing considerations

+The G76 Mini reads data when the `MPU_CS` signal goes high (and, for write operations, when the `/MPU_WE` signal goes low).
+This makes it compatible with most 8-bit CPUs like the Z80 and 6502, so long as you provide the glue logic required to control the `MPU_CS` signal.

+On the latter, this means that you will need to qualify `MPU_CS` with the CPU's clock signal, because the 6502 doesn't place a valid address on the bus until the high part of the clock cycle.
+Thus, `MPU_CS` can only go high at the same time as the `PHI2` signal that provides the clock.

 ## Reference design

-I have included a [simple reference design](/reference_design/schematic.pdf) for a standalone video card in the project (though please note that this is as yet untested—I have only wired up a prototype on perfboard, and am waiting for the PCBs to arrive from the manufacturer.
-So, as always, caveat emptor!).
-As you can see from [the schematic](/reference_design/schematic.pdf), the interface really only needs a handful of components and is quite simple, since it depends so heavily on the CPLD.
+I have included a [simple reference design](/reference_design/schematic.pdf) ([B/W version](/reference_design/schematic_bw.pdf)) for a standalone video card in the project.
+As you can see from the schematic, the interface really only needs a handful of components and is quite simple, since it depends so heavily on the CPLD.

 The VGA output is generated using a few resistors, and is of surprisingly good quality, especially if you stick with 1% tolerances.
 An R2R network might produce a more consistent result, and of course a DAC would be best, but it seemed overkill for a homebrew project.